criblio/appscope/website/src/pages/docs/cli-reference.md

 #### Flags

 ```
   -f, --force       Use this flag when you're sure you want to run scope start
   -h, --help        help for start
+  -n, --noprofile   Skip install preload script in etc/profile.d/scope.sh
 ```

 ### version